Spirit: Stallion of the Cimarron (soundtrack)

-Spirit: Stallion of the Cimarron is a soundtrack album and the ninth studio album by Bryan Adams and Hans Zimmer to the animated feature of the same name.
-The album was released on May 14, 2002 (see 2002 in music) and includes the European hit, "Here I Am".
+Spirit: Stallion of the Cimarron is a soundtrack album and the ninth studio album by Bryan Adams.
+The songs were performed by Adams and the score was composed by Hans Zimmer to the animated feature of the same name.
+The album was released on May 14, 2002, and includes the European hit, "Here I Am".

 Both the English and French versions of the album have Bryan Adams as the singer.

 The German vocals were provided by Hartmut Engler, lead singer of the German pop band Pur.

 Spanish vocals in the European version of the soundtrack were recorded by singer Raúl Malo.

 Spanish vocals in the Latin version of the soundtrack were recorded by Mexican singer Erik Rubin.

 Italian vocals in the Italian version of the soundtrack were recorded by singer Zucchero.

 In Brazil, a Portuguese version of the soundtrack was recorded by Brazilian singer Paulo Ricardo.

-In the Polish version vocals were provided by Maciej Balcar, lead singer of the blues rock band Dżem.
+In the Polish version, vocals were provided by Maciej Balcar, lead singer of the Polish blues rock band Dżem.